PatMolsakda/DevOps-Site/README.md

 * Practice and showcase DevOps fundamentals
 * Demonstrate static website deployment
-* Serve as a personal DevOps learning/portfolio site
+* Serve as a personal DevOps learning

 ## 🛠️ Technologies Used